andyhawkes/andyhawkes.co.uk/src/pages/index.md

 Welcome to my very rudimentary personal website, which can probably best be described as:

-> "some general guff and links from a guy who is variously: VP Product Engineering & Architecture at [Deltatre](https://www.deltatre.com/streaming-and-digital), a tinkerer / maker and breaker of things, a biker, a bespoke liqueur maker, a craft beer aficionado, and an apprentice polymath"
+> "some thoughts, opinions, pontification, links, and general guff from a guy who is variously: VP Product Engineering & Architecture at [Deltatre](https://www.deltatre.com/streaming-and-digital), a tinkerer / maker and breaker of things, a biker, a bespoke liqueur maker, a craft beer aficionado, and an apprentice polymath"

 In other words, I am an easily distracted professional geek with no other qualifications in anything tangible or useful in the real world.